Course overview

 Taught phase

-The taught phase of the course comprises two 60-credit level 8 modules.
-Formative assessment is used in both modules to support students' learning, such as individual and group presentations, case study analysis, poster presentations, reflective exercises and tutor-led question-and-answer sessions.
-Students receive feedback on their academic skills and writing, referencing skills, and their business transformation research proposals.
+The taught phase of the course is two 60-credit level 8 modules.
+Formative assessment is used in both modules to support your learning, such as individual and group presentations, case study analysis, poster presentations, reflective exercises and tutor-led question-and-answer sessions.
+You receive feedback on your academic skills and writing, referencing skills, and business transformation research proposals.
 The summative assessment for the first taught module is an 8,000-word business transformation proposal that provides a detailed, evidence-based rationale for a business transformation initiative.
-The summative assessment for the second taught module is an 8,000-word action research proposal, where students are assessed on intellectual, ethical and methodological soundness.
+The summative assessment for the second taught module is an 8,000-word action research proposal, where you are assessed on intellectual, ethical and methodological soundness.

 Action research phase

-As with all doctoral courses, the key summative assessment method is a written thesis and an oral viva-voce examination.
+As with all doctoral courses, the key summative assessment method is a 40,000-50,000 word written thesis and an oral viva-voce examination.
 Progress during the research phase is also assessed through the University’s annual monitoring review process.
-Students are required to complete a review document, presenting this to a panel and answering questions on their work.
-Formative assessment opportunities are provided by the student's supervisory team on draft chapters of their thesis.
-When students submit their thesis, they can take part in a mock viva-voce to prepare for their oral examination.
+You are required to complete a review document, that you present to a panel and answer questions on your work.
+Formative assessment opportunities are provided by the supervisory team on draft chapters of your thesis.
+When you submit your thesis, you can take part in a mock viva-voce to prepare for your oral examination.

 Research conference

 One of the key opportunities for formative feedback is through an annual research conference.
-Regardless of which stage of the course they are at, students can present their research proposal and/or findings to a diverse audience including academic staff, peers, researchers and business professionals.
+Regardless of which stage of the course you are at, you can present your research proposal and findings to a diverse audience including academic staff, peers, researchers and business professionals.

 Entry requirements

-• a business or management related qualification comprising at least 120 credits at level 7 (such as from a master’s degree) *
+- a Master's degree or a business or management qualification comprising 120 credits at Level 7

-• for applicants whose first language is not English, an IELTS score of at least 6.5 IELTS, and 5.5 in each band
+Applicants whose first language is not English must demonstrate proficiency with an IELTS score of at least 6.5 overall, with no less than 5.5 in each component, or equivalent qualification.

 For general information please see our overview of entry requirements